Bangkok Airport shopping offers an amazing selection of products from the sublime to the luxurious and some of these are unique to Thailand.

 OTOP, Gucci and Jim Thompson shops are some of the many highly respected Brand Name retail stores in Bangkok Suvarnabhumi Airport.

-Duty free shopping purchases before departure and really make the most of your remaining time in Thailand to do some quick Bangkok Airport shopping.
+Make a mental note to do some Duty free shopping at Fendi Bangkok Airport before departure and really make the most of your remaining time in Thailand.

 If your Bangkok Airport shopping trip has been delayed, then browse through the Amazon online collection and treat yourself from the comfort of your home.